iterative/cml.dev/content/docs/start/github.md

    $ git push origin experiment
    ```

-5. In GitHub, open up a Pull Request to compare the `experiment` branch to
+5. In GitHub, create a Pull Request to compare the `experiment` branch to
    `master`.

    ![](/img/make_pr.png)

-   Shortly, you should see a comment from `github-actions` appear in the Pull
+   Shortly, you should see a comment appear in the Pull Request with your CML
-   Request with your CML report.
-This is a result of the `cml send-comment`
-   command in your workflow.
+   report.
+This is a result of the `cml send-comment` command in your workflow.

    ![](/img/cml_first_report.png)